kubernauts/tk8-provisioner-cattle-aws/README.md

 ## Cattle AWS Deployment

-1. Donwload the latest binary based on your platform from here - https://github.com/kubernauts/tk8/releases
+1. Download the latest binary based on your platform from here - https://github.com/kubernauts/tk8/releases
 2. Set environment variables.
 3. Use a `config.yaml` from the above example.
 4. Run `tk8 cluster install cattle-aws`.

 ## Field Reference:
 * `request_spot_instances`: If you want to use spot instances for the cluster.
 Possible values: `true`,`false`.
+DO NOT keep this empty.
+Set it to false if spot instances are not required.

 * `spot_price`: The spot instance bidding price.
 For example: "0.75".
 Specify this along with `request_spot_instances` to use spot instances for the cluster.